Avaje Config

 Expressions start with ${ end with }.
 They can optionally define a default value using a : as we see in the example below for the username and password which have default values of mydb and notSecure respectively.

-Expressions are evaluated using environment variables, system properties as well as other properties.
+Expressions are evaluated using environment variables, system properties as well as other property files.

 example